 When the thermostat "calls for cooling", the blower motor BLWM will operate at COOL speed.
-When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 seconds on COOL speed before reverting back to continuous-blower speed.
-Jumper J2 can be cut to reduce the cooling-OFF delay to 5 seconds.
-(See Figure 4)

-When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 seconds, if no other function requires blower motor BLWM operation.
+When the thermostat is satisfied, the blower motor BLWM will operate an additional 90 sec on COOL speed before reverting back to continuous-blower (HEAT speed).
+When the R-to-G circuit is opened, the blower motor BLWM will continue operating for an additional 5 sec, if no other function requires blower motor BLWM operation.

-4. Heat Pump Mode
+4. Heat Pump

-Change Heat Pump to: HEAT PUMP MODE.
 When installed with a heat pump, the furnace control automatically changes the timing sequence to avoid long blower off times during demand defrost cycles.
-When the R-to-W-and-Y or R-to-W-and-Y-and-G circuits are energized the furnace control CPU will continue to turn on the blower motor BLWM at HEAT speed, and begin a heating cycle.
-The blower motor BLWM will remain on until the end of the prepurge period, then shut off for 24 seconds then come back on at HEAT speed.
-When the W input signal disappears, the furnace control begins a normal inducer post-purge period and the blower switches to COOL speed after a 3 second delay.
-If the R-to-W-and-Y-and-G signals disappear at the same time, the blower motor BLWM will remain on for the selected blower-OFF delay period.
-If the R-to-W-and-Y signals disappear, leaving the G signal, the blower motor BLWM will continue running the blower motor BLWM at HEAT speed after the selected blower-OFF delay period is completed.
+When the R-to-Wand-Y or R-to-W-and-Y-and-G circuits are energized the furnace control CPU will continue to turn on the blower motor BLWM at HEAT speed, and begin a heating cycle.
+The blower motor BLWM will remain on until the end of the prepurge period, then shut off for 24 sec then come back on at HEAT speed.
+When the W input signal disappears, the furnace control begins a normal inducer postpurge period and the blower switches to COOL speed after a 3 sec delay.
+If the R-to-W-and-Y-and-G signals disappear at the same time, the blower motor BLWM will remain on for the selected blower- OFF delay period.
+If the R-to-W-and-Y signals disappear, leaving the G signal, the blower motor BLWM will continue running the blower motor at HEAT speed after the selected blower-OFF delay period is completed.

-See Component Self Test
+Component Self-Test